Aliases for CD2AP Gene

 GeneCards Summary for CD2AP Gene

 CD2AP (CD2-Associated Protein) is a Protein Coding gene.
 Diseases associated with CD2AP include glomerulosclerosis, focal segmental, 3 and familial idiopathic steroid-resistant nephrotic syndrome with focal segmental hyalinosis.
-Among its related pathways are Cytoskeletal Signaling and Cell junction organization.
+Among its related pathways are Bacterial invasion of epithelial cells and Cell junction organization.
 GO annotations related to this gene include SH3 domain binding and structural constituent of cytoskeleton.
 An important paralog of this gene is SH3KBP1.

 UniProtKB/Swiss-Prot for CD2AP Gene